Twitter trounces estimates as growth moves overseas

 "They intend to spend more on privacy and security, so some of the headcount growth was expected," Wedbush Securities analyst Michael Pachter said.

-Shares of Google parent Alphabet Inc lost almost 5 percent on Tuesday as a surge in costs during the first quarter drove what analysts said was its biggest ever contraction in gross margins.
+Shares of Google parent Alphabet Inc lost almost five per cent on Tuesday as a surge in costs during the first quarter drove what analysts said was its biggest ever contraction in gross margins.

 Revenue growth for the remainder of 2018 will be similar to the slower rates of 2016, Twitter said, adding that second-half growth would face difficult comparisons to a strong performance in late 2017.